chardoncs/raylib-demo-balls/README.md

-# Balls - A simple raylib demo
+# Balls - A simple raylib demo in C11

 I wrote this simple program when I was learning raylib.
 It has no name, I just call it "balls" (pun unintended).